severalnines/docs/user-guide/postgresql/backup.rst

 pg_basebackup
 ..............

-pg_basebackup is used to take base backups of a running PostgreSQL database cluster.
+:term:`pg_basebackup` is used to take base backups of a running PostgreSQL database cluster.
 These are taken without affecting other clients to the database, and can be used both for point-in-time recovery and as the starting point for a log shipping or streaming replication standby servers.
 It makes a binary copy of the database cluster files, while making sure the system is put in and out of backup mode automatically.
 Backups are always taken of the entire database cluster; it is not possible to back up individual databases or database objects.

 ClusterControl connects to the replication stream using the replication user (default is ``cmon_replication``) with ``--wal-method=fetch`` option when creating the backup.
 The output will be ``base.tar.gz`` inside the backup directory.